 Sometimes referred to as “Emotional Blunting is a condition of reduced emotional reactivity in an individual.
 It manifests as a failure to express feelings (affect display ) either verbally or non-verbally, especially when talking about issues that would normally be expected to engage the emotions.
 Expressive gestures are rare and there is little animation in facial expression or vocal inflection.
 Reduced affect can be symptomatic of autism , schizophrenia , depression , post traumatic stress disorder, depersonalization disorder , or brain damage .
 It may also be a side effect of certain medications (e.g., antipsychotics and antidepressants).” – a quote used in numerous psychology and medical definition pages.

 So, some folks (how many people are on drugs in our countries?
-A lot!) may not display their emotions on their faces.
-These people fight and break the law.
+A lot!) may not display their emotions "properly" on their faces.
+These people also confront you, fight you and break the law.

 Problems – Acting

 I am always intrigued by actors on TV and in films. (you can’t see their faces up close on the stage.)
 They play innocent, or they even play a nuanced guilty, or pretend to be innocent, etc. We viewers will comment, “she’s innocent.”
 “She’s not telling the truth.”
 “I believe him.”
 But hang on!
 Pull one curtain back.
 Remember they…are…ACTORS!
 And they fooled you.
 If people can be so damn convincingly deceptive on film, can’t people also in all your interactions?

 Problems – The Trick Face – The Quick Story